A2B-Bikeshare/go-flux/README.md

   - flux/fluxd contains the API for reading flux messages from an [NSQ](http://nsq.io) topic and writing them to a supported database.

 Currently, I have plans to implement streaming JSON encoders to turn flux messages into [Elasticsearch](http://elasticsearch.org)- and [InfluxDB](http://influxdb.com)-compatible JSON.
-We're looking for contributor for other database bindings.
-(MongoDB, RethinkDB, Neo4j, Riak...)
+We're looking for contributors for other database bindings (MongoDB, RethinkDB, Neo4j, Riak...).

 Note that flux/log and flux/fluxd do not *require* you to use flux/msg encoding.
 However, the library's built-in DB interfaces are designed for flux/msg encoding, so you would have to roll your own.

 Quick Start
 -----------
-Let's examine the contents of these two files, located in the /cmd subdirectory:
+Let's examine the contents of these two files, located in the /examples/ subdirectory:

-/cmd/demo/client/client.go
+/examples/demo/client/client.go
 ```go
 package main